bittorrent/BTIPs/BTIPS/BTIP-25.md

 ### Access Control Lists (ACLs)

-- The BTFS S3-compatible API features limited support for Access Control Lists (ACLs).
-Object-level ACLs are currently not supported.
-The GetObjectAcl and GetBucketAcl methods will work as expected, but the GetObjectAcl response will return the ACL of the bucket that the object is contained in.
+- The BTFS S3-compatible API provides limited support for access control lists (ACLs), with no current support for object-level ACLs.
+- The methods GetObjectAcl and GetBucketAcl will work as expected, but GetObjectAcl will return the ACL of the bucket it is in.
-- The owner of the bucket is the Access Key when the Bucket was created (modification is currently not supported).
-Only the owner of the Bucket can modify the ACL of the Bucket and delete the Bucket.
+- A bucket's owner is the access key used to create the bucket (access keys cannot be changed at present), and only the owner can change the ACL of a bucket or delete the bucket.
-- Supported predefined ACLs are: private, public-read, public-read-write, for detailed definitions see: AWS ACL, the default permission is public-read.
+- Supported predefined ACLs include private, public-read, and public-read-write; see AWS ACL for detailed definitions; permissions, by default, are set to public-read.
-- __private__: Only the bucket owner can upload, delete, and read objects under the bucket, and read the object list under the bucket.
+    - __private__: nly the bucket owner can upload, delete, and read objects in the bucket, as well as read the list of the objects inside the bucket.
-- __public-read__: Only the bucket owner can upload and delete objects under the bucket, but public users (including anonymous users) can read objects and read the object list under the bucket.
+    - __public-read__: public-read: only the bucket owner can upload and delete objects in the bucket; however, public users, including anonymous ones, can read objects and the list of the objects inside the bucket.
-- __public-read-write__: public users (including anonymous users) can upload, delete, read objects under the bucket, and read the list of objects under the bucket.
+    - __public-read-write__: public-read-write: public users, including anonymous ones, can upload, delete, and read objects in the bucket, as well as read the list of the objects inside the bucket.

 ### Supported API methods